isamuella/CampusTalk/README.md

 ## Features

-- **Phrase of the Day**: Learn a new phrase every day to improve your vocabulary.
+- **Phrase of the Day**: Learn a new phrase daily to improve your vocabulary.
 - **Quick Translate**: Translate words or phrases into English or other supported languages.
 - **Campus Dictionary**: Look up common words and phrases for better understanding.
 - **Cultural Context**: Explore cultural tips and country-specific information to connect better with locals.